-The main strength of our study is the production of BW reference charts for the population of all babies at a specific gestational age including those still in utero.
+The main strength of our study is the production of BW reference charts for all babies at a specific gestational age, including those still in utero.
 This avoids bias and underestimation of SGA in the assessment of BW in babies born preterm.
-Additional strengths include large study population of women undergoing routine ultrasound examination in pregnancy for database 2 and use of their data only once to avoid the potential correlation of measurements from different visits, close proximity of the ultrasound examination to birth for database 1, pregnancy dating based on fetal crown-rump length, trained sonographers that carried out fetal biometry according to a standardized protocol and use of a widely used model for calculation of EFW 11 which has been shown to be the most accurate one among 70 previously reported models.1 In the establishment of reference ranges we included all pregnancies undergoing routine ultrasound examination and did not attempt to select only uncomplicated pregnancies in women thought to be healthy and well-nourished.
+Additional strengths include the large study population of women undergoing routine ultrasound examination in pregnancy for Database 2 and use of their data only once to avoid the potential correlation of measurements from different visits, the close proximity of the ultrasound examination to birth for Database 1, the dating of pregnancies based on fetal crown-rump length, the fact that trained sonographers carried out fetal biometry according to a standardized protocol and the utilization for calculation of EFW of a widely used model11 which has been shown to be the most accurate of 70 previously reported models1.
+In the establishment of reference ranges, we included all pregnancies undergoing routine ultrasound examination and did not attempt to select only uncomplicated pregnancies in women thought to be healthy and well-nourished.

-In our study we assumed that, for a given gestational age, EFW and BW have the same median.
-This was based on the findings from dataset 1, but was not possible to investigate further for the whole population.
-Another limitation is the extent of extrapolation and interpolation resulting for use of data on EFW and BW.
+A potential limitation of this study is our assumption that, for a given gestational age, EFW and BW have the same median.
+This was based on the findings from Dataset 1, but was not possible to investigate further for the whole population.
+Another limitation is the extent of extrapolation and interpolation resulting for use of EFW and BW data.
 We wanted to include data on EFW arising from routine screening of the whole population and this inevitably restricted the data to the three narrow gestational age ranges of 20+0 to 23+6, 31+0 to 33+6 and 35+0 to 36+6 weeks.
-Similarly, we restricted data on BW to pregnancies delivering at term to avoid bias from inclusion of preterm births, many of which arise from pathological pregnancies.
-Despite the extensive extrapolation and interpolation of data the model diagnostics demonstrated a satisfactory fit of the model.
+In the case of BW, we restricted data to pregnancies delivering at term to avoid bias from inclusion of preterm births, many of which arise from pathological pregnancies.
+Despite the extensive extrapolation and interpolation of data, the model diagnostics demonstrated a satisfactory fit of the model.